awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 When statistics are aggregated over a period of time, they are stamped with the time corresponding to the beginning of the period\.
 For example, data aggregated from 7:00pm to 8:00pm is stamped as 7:00pm\.
 Additionally, data aggregated between 7:00pm and 8:00pm begins to be visible at 7:00pm, then the values of that aggregated data may change as CloudWatch collects more samples during the period\.

 Periods are also important for CloudWatch alarms\.
 When you create an alarm to monitor a specific metric, you are asking CloudWatch to compare that metric to the threshold value that you specified\.
 You have extensive control over how CloudWatch makes that comparison\.
 Not only can you specify the period over which the comparison is made, but you can also specify how many evaluation periods are used to arrive at a conclusion\.
 For example, if you specify three evaluation periods, CloudWatch compares a window of three data points\.
 CloudWatch only notifies you if the oldest data point is breaching and the others are breaching or missing\.
-For metrics that are continuously emitted, CloudWatch doesn't notify you until three failures are found\.

 ## Aggregation<a name="CloudWatchAggregation"></a>